ProDigi

 Mitsubishi and Otari collaborated on the design of the X-850 and X-880.
-The tape transport of both machines was derived from the Otari MTR90 Mk II, modified to handle 1" tape.
-Some mechanical parts were interchangeable between the X-850 and MTR90, the PC cards in the transport control section were manufactured by Otari and with two exceptions (the capstan servo and master CPU cards) were interchangeable between the Mitsubishi and Otari machines.
+The tape transport of both machines was derived from the Otari MTR 90 MKII, modified to handle 1" tape.
+Some mechanical parts were interchangeable between the X-850 and MTR90; the PC cards in the transport control section were manufactured by Otari and, with two exceptions (the capstan servo and master CPU cards) were interchangeable between the Mitsubishi and Otari machines.
 The section of the X-850 service manual concerning transport adjustments was a verbatim reprint of the corresponding section of the MTR90 service manual.

 The ProDigi format was extremely popular for recording country music.
 Specifically, at studios in Nashville, Tennessee, where nearly all of the large recording studios used ProDigi machines.
 The format fell from favor by the mid-1990s with the popularity of Digidesign's Pro Tools hard drive-based multi-track recording, editing, and mixing system.